ahnaf-hossain2/Mobile-Management-System/README.md

 # Mobile Management System

 A secure C++ implementation of a mobile phone management system with password protection and balance tracking capabilities.
+A Mobile Management System where the user sets up a phone, locks/unlocks it with a password, checks phone info, performs a recharge, and makes calls.

 ## 🚀 Features